 Cinnamon roll love

 I don’t know about you, but I’ve always been a big fan of this round delicacy.
 I have probably eaten countless cinnamon rolls since I was a child.
 One could quickly say that I grew up with them.
 Well, maybe only indirectly.
 Cinnamon rolls are delicious, but not necessarily the most nutritious.
 But with a few turns, you can easily prepare them less unhealthy.
 So you can eat twice as many with half as bad a conscience.
+And if you still crave some rolls, then you might want to try these savory vegan pizza rolls.

 Cinnamon rolls (un)healthy